 I just returned from my first ever trip to a TNNA (The National Needlearts Association) trade show.
 I’ve known for a few years now that this was the industry trade show I wanted to go to and be a part of.
 I finally joined TNNA a few months ago and was excited to go to this show in Phoenix.
 Here are some photos of my trip.
 Above: waiting at the airport to head to Phoenix with a fab crochet accessory on and knitting in my hands.

 There were a few “pre-show” events on Friday night.
 I made it in time for the fashion show.
 This is the very first piece going down the runway.
 The orange bag.
 There were lots of great items.
-I wish I’d taken photos of a few more of my favorites…but I didn’t.
+I wish I’d taken photos of a few more of my favorites!

 Something went awry with the calendar on my phone when changing time zones.
 All the times on my calendar changed to an hour earlier.
 No phone, I just needed the clock to change, not my whole calendar.
 So, I was VERY early the first morning that the show floor was open.
 Now, I am one of those types that always likes to be a few minutes early, but not over an hour early!

-Of course, one of the great parts was seeing friends I’d met at previous crochet/knit events.
+Of course, one of the great parts of traveling to the crochet trade show was seeing friends I’d met at previous crochet/knit events.
 I had lunch on Saturday with two of my besties — Brenda Bourg and Andee Graves, fellow designers.
 It was so fun to see them!